maangulo12/starter-kit/README.md

 *Download these if you have not already download them.*

 You will need to install these dependencies so that the Starter-Kit works accordingly.
-The Starter-Kit uses both Vagrant and VirtualBox to setup and configure a virtual machine that will allow you to run the application inside the virtual machine.
-This virtual machine is configured using a Vagrantfile that will install dependencies inside the virtual machine in order to run the application.
+The Starter-Kit uses both **Vagrant** and **VirtualBox** to setup and configure a virtual machine that will allow you to run the application inside the virtual machine.
+This virtual machine is configured using a *Vagrantfile* that will install dependencies inside the virtual machine in order to run the application.
 Notice that the application will run inside the virtual machine, and not your local computer.
-A picture of how Vagrant and VirtualBox work is illustrated below.
+A picture of how Vagrant and VirtualBox work together is illustrated below.

 <p align="center">
     <img alt="Vagrant" src="docs/img/vagrant-vm.png"></img>